Cost of TV Licence increases again – but here’s how to avoid paying

-Well, over-75s can apply for a license which lasts three years and costs absolutely nothing, and those who are registered blind can get 50% off their license.
+Well, over-75s can apply for a licence which lasts three years and costs absolutely nothing, and those who are registered blind can get 50% off their licence.

 There's no explicit discount for students, but you’ll be glad to know that you can still get some money off.